 3. The Manufacturer’s Product Description

 It is your job to create sales-friendly, SEO-friendly product descriptions.
-The manufacturer’s job is creating the product in large quantities.
-The appeal of uploading it (from a great big spreadsheet from the manufacturer), setting it and forgetting it is easy to understand, but that doesn’t make it a good idea.
+The manufacturer’s job is to make the product in large quantities.
+The appeal of uploading it (from a great big spreadsheet from the manufacturer), setting it, and forgetting it is easy to understand, but that doesn’t make it a good idea.

 First, this is a duplicate content disaster waiting to happen.
 Google will likely slap an algorithmic penalty on your whole site, one that you’ll be carrying around until the next algorithm update six months or a year from now if you do this.

 Second, it sucks for sales.
-That means it’s not bringing you the SEO benefits an audience of happy, engaged consumers creates in its wake.
+That means it’s not bringing you the SEO benefits an audience of happy, engaged consumers create in its wake.

-If you can’t do it for some reason, write that page off as an organic dead loss and slap it with an NOINDEX tag – even unindexed content is better than a penalty.
-Another alternative is to utilize user generated content like reviews and social media comments to populate less-popular pages while making sure that parent categories are well-written, and the site architecture is up to scratch.
+If you can’t do it for some reason, write that page off as an organic dead loss and slap it with a NOINDEX tag – even unindexed content is better than a penalty.
+Another alternative is to utilize user-generated content like reviews and social media comments to populate less-popular pages while making sure that parent categories are well-written and the site architecture is up to scratch.

 4. Generic Title Tags

 To some extent, your title tags will have some duplication.
 There’s no way around it.
 Every SEO and his dog now know that the page title is the most important facet of your site’s on-page SEO.
 But how can, say, thirty watches from Seiko all have unique title tags?
 “Seiko” and “watch” will probably appear in each one.
 And more often than not, your favorite SEO tool will also complain about these.